 Often known as “bath salts,” cathinones contain chemical compounds to mimic the effects of cocaine or meth.

 Though the drugs’ packaging states the products are not intended for human consumption, their design, labeling and marketing clearly allude to the product being smoked and inhaled.

 One reason that synthetic drugs are extremely dangerous is that buyers don’t know what chemicals they are ingesting.
 Individual products can contain a vast range of different chemical formulations and potencies, some of which can be two to 500 times stronger than THC.

 How Common Is Synthetic Drug Abuse?

-In 2010, poison control centers received 302 calls about bath salts, according to the American Association of Poison Control Centers.
-In 2011, poison control centers received more than 5,600 reports of bath salt abuse.
-In 2012, this number dropped to 2,654.
-Synthetic marijuana use has also decreased slightly.
-In 2010, there were more than 2,900 calls from around the country to poison control centers, and in 2011, there were more than 5,700.
-In 2012, this figure dipped to 5,200.
+In 2013, poison control centers received 995 calls about bath salts, according to the American Association of Poison Control Centers.
+In 2014, this number decreased to 582.
+Synthetic marijuana use has increased slightly.
+In 2013, there were 2,668 calls from around the country to poison control centers, and in 2014, there were 3,680.

 Why Aren’t These Drugs Illegal?